-In addition to the usual cropping and rotation tools, it also includes settings for adjusting depth of field, perspective (ideal for compensating for distortion created by your phone camera’s fixed lens), brightness,and curves.
+On top of the usual cropping and rotation tools, it also includes settings that allow you to adjust depth of field, perspective (ideal for compensating for distortion created by your phone camera’s fixed lens), brightness and curves.

-One of Snapseed's most impressive option is Expand, which extrapolates what the area surrounding the subject might look like and uses this data to make the canvas larger – a little like Photoshop’s Content Aware Fill.
+One of Snapseed's most noteworthy options is Expand, which extrapolates what the area surrounding the subject might look like and uses this data to make the canvas larger – kind of similar to Photoshop’s Content Aware Fill.
 Weather your expectations, though, as because of the nature of the tool, it’ll work better on a plain or abstract background, rather than out on the street.

 Snapseed is also useful for selfies and other portrait photos.
-It has a neat tool that recognizes faces in pictures and enables you to subtly change the direction they're facing.
+It has a handy tool that recognizes faces in pictures and enables you to subtly change the direction they're facing.
 The app can also identify and brighten faces automatically.

 But, that’s not all, Snapseed also comes with a great selection of filters, each of which is fully customizable.
-If it all sounds a bit intimidating, don't worry – Snapseed also offers video lessons to help you master certain filters and tools.
+If it all sounds a bit overwhelming, don't worry – Snapseed also offers video lessons to help you master certain filters and tools.

 With all of these fantastic features, it’d be hard not to crown Snapseed as the best photo editor for Android devices, and we hope to see a version for Windows desktops.

 Adobe Photoshop Express contains a selection of Adobe's best photo editing tools together in a streamlined app that's easy to navigate even on a tiny touchscreen.

 Before you can get started, however, you'll need to sign up for a free Adobe ID using an email address, Google account or Facebook account.
 You can use this ID to access other Adobe products and services later.
 Or, if you already have an Adobe ID, of course, you can just use that here.